 A Superb Palais Royal Antique French 'Bombe' Jewel Casket with Enamelled Panels by Tahan.

-Fine Dore Bronze Mounts Frame the Yellow Enamelled Panels which are Decorated with Raised Turquoise Jewelled Enamelling.
+Fine Dore Bronze Mounts Frame Turquoise Enamelled Panels with Raised Turquoise Jewelled Enamelling.

 The Panels are Domed like Cushions and Set under the Dore Bronze Frame.

 Original Silk Lined Interior and Decorative Acanthus Scroll Feet.

 It's Unique Quality and Design is Sure to Make it a Treasured Piece for any Discerning Collector !

 Alphonse Tahan (1830-1880)